 Summary and Conclusion

 Although recall tests are widely used in Psychology, no open access tools currently exist to quickly process the large amounts of lexical text data that these studies generate.
 The lrd package addresses this need by providing researchers with a means of automating multiple types of recall scoring as a means to save time and minimize coding errors, while also being able to control for minor errors in participant responses.
-By using this package to replicate the results from cued recall studies, free recall, and sentence recall experiments, we show that lrd can accurately reproduce each type of data.
-We hope that lrd will both drastically reduce the amount of time spent coding lexical data and assist the reproducibility measures being adopted by the field by providing researchers with a standardized, open-source method for processing lexical output across psychological studies.
+By using this package to replicate the results from cued-recall , free-recall, and sentence-recall experiments, we show that lrd can accurately reproduce each type of data.
+We hope that lrd will both drastically reduce the amount of time spent coding lexical data while ensuring near-perfect accuracy and assist the reproducibility measures being adopted by the field by providing researchers with a standardized, open-source method for processing lexical output across psychological studies.

 Open Practices Statement